 Teaching and learning strategies are designed to enable trainees to acquire subject specific knowledge and capability.
 Across modules, emphasis is placed on the trainee's ability to utilise the analytical thinking skills required to demonstrate professional knowledge, skills and behaviours.

-Trainees are expected to apply theory in all aspects of their work, and over time to develop an approach to literature and the theorising of their practice and so have the ability to engage with the literature for their whole careers.
+Trainees are expected to apply theory in all aspects of their work, and over time to develop an informed approach to their practice for their whole careers.